 MPN: This number is set by the manufacturer of the product.
 While sending your products to Google, if you do not have both GTIN and MPN values for your products, you can set the “identifier_exists” to “no” for specific products.
 This will affect your products’ discoverability but will help you list your products on Google Shopping.

 Condition: If you do not provide any value to this attribute, Google Shopping will automatically identify it as a new product.
-So, if you are selling products which are used or refurbished, you are required to set this attribute for your products while creating your product feed.
+So, if you are selling products that are used or refurbished, you are required to set this attribute for your products while creating your product feed.

 If you add custom attributes to your products while adding them to your WooCommerce shop, you will be able to reduce a lot of trouble while creating and managing your WooCommerce Google product feeds.